Pot Fishing For Crab

 In the past few years, the sports crab season has been expanded to give sport crabbers a better share of the seasons catch.
 Puget Sound anglers can now fish Thursday through Monday.
 Other areas, such as Marine Area 7 (San Juan Islands), the Columbia River and Pacific Ocean are open at different times, so be sure to check local regulations (http://wdfw.wa.gov/fishing/shellfish/crab/).

 So, how do we catch these tasty creatures of the sea?
 Let’s start at the top.
 You are required to mark your sports pots with a red and white buoy.
-On the white part of the buoy, you are required to mark your name and address.
+On the buoy, you are required to mark your name and address.
 Also add your phone # as in the case your pot is lost, there is the possibility the finder can get hold of you to return it.
 If you use just one buoy, you can eventually count on losing your gear, as a piece of kelp or a branch can quickly pull it under.
 Add flotation to your buoy by adding extra floats.

 I personally use two buoys and mount them on a ½” plastic pipe (weighted on the bottom).
 This keeps my buoy upright and makes it easy to retrieve your buoys from the water.
 I also add another float so that a string of kelp or a branch can’t pull my setup under water.